e-puck2/Create_Eclipse_e-puck2/Windows_32bits/ReadMe.txt

 5)	Unzip Workspace.zip and copy the Workspace folder next to the Tools folder of Eclipse_Mobots

-6)	Edit the Eclipse_Mobots.bat script and verify if the paths are correct for
+6)	Edit the gcc_path.txt file and verify if the path is correct for

 	your installation.